gramineproject/graphene/Documentation/tutorials/tensorflow-serving-cluster/index.rst

    ./secret_prov_server_dcap &

 For TensorFlow Serving, ``loader.env.SECRET_PROVISION_SERVERS`` in the manifest (see below) must point to the address of the remote-user machine.

 Preparing Manifest File
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Go to the directory::

-   <graphene repository>/Examples/tensorflow-serving-cluste/tensorFlow-serving/docker
+   <graphene-contrib repository>/tensorflow-serving-cluste/tensorFlow-serving/Docker

 First let's look at the ``tensorflow_model_server.manifest.attestation.template``.